Maureenkamau03/starter/README.md

 # starter

-This project contains html and css only.
+This is a simple homepage containing html and CSS only.